 As for his wife, Jacqueline Payne, she has also been a soaring and power pilot for 40 years.
 Jacqueline has received awards from the SSA for Exceptional Service and an Eaton Trophy.
 Currently, she serves as Chief of Logistics and Ground Operations for the Perlan project as well.
 The Payne’s have a glider of their own that contain a 100 Ah LiFePO4 Battle Born battery.
 Their sailplane is an ASH 25, which is a two-seater high performance glider.

 Battle Born Batteries take flight

-The crew at the Perlan project currently have three Battle Born Batteries, “We have one 100ah battery and one 50ah battery installed in the Perlan 2.
-We also have a backup 100ah battery”.
-The reason they chose to go with Battle Born Batteries is because of the high energy density and reliability.
-They had researched Lithium batteries before but failed to find something reliable, until Battle Born.
+The crew at the Perlan project currently have three Battle Born Batteries, “We have one 100 Ah battery and one 50 Ah battery installed in the Perlan 2.
+We also have a backup 100 Ah battery.”
+They chose to go with Battle Born Batteries because of the high energy density and reliability.
+They had researched lithium batteries before but failed to find something reliable, until Battle Born.
 Flying the Perlan 2 into higher altitudes within the Troposphere to ride the waves of wind can get very cold.
 Our Battle Born Batteries have a heater within the Perlan 2 to stay functioning and reliable.
 Therefore, our batteries also help various scientific energy instruments, heater, and cameras to remain in working condition to gather the needed data.
 If the glider’s system ever fails, then scientists won’t be able to study the data from where they were flying.

 To keep up to date with the team, follow their blog where they speak about the journey of the project.
 The blogs, “Exciting Upgrades for Perlan 2” and “Perlan 2 Upgrades” feature Battle Born Batteries!